humdrum-tools/humdrum-documentation/guide/ch04/index.md

 Occasionally it is useful to process a given representation to the *same* representation.
-The <span class="tool">kern</span> command translates various pitch-related representations to the `**kern` format.
+The <span class="tool">kern</span> command translates various pitch-related representations to the <span class="rep">kern</span> format.
 The <span class="option">x</span> option eliminates any input data that do not pertain to pitch.
-When applied to a `**kern` input, this option allows us to filter out durations, articulation marks, phrasing, and other non-pitch data.
+When applied to a <span class="rep">kern</span> input, this option allows us to filter out durations, articulation marks, phrasing, and other non-pitch data.
 Suppose, for example, that we wanted to determine the proportion of successively repeated notes in a vocal melody: how often is a pitch